kshutkin/slimlib/element/README.md

 Lazy-upgrade: if a key already exists as an own property on the host (parser-set attribute fired before connect, or `el.count = 5` before `customElements.define`), `extend` adopts the value into the store and replaces it with the accessor.

+Lifecycle: the render callback runs once, on the first `connectedCallback`.
+Subsequent disconnect/reconnect cycles (e.g. `appendChild` to a different parent) are no-ops — the rendered DOM, effects, and reactive state are all preserved.
+There is no automatic teardown on disconnect; the scope dies with the host.
+Effects continue to run while the element is detached.

 Shadow DOM, typed attribute coercion, and reflection are not in this tier — see `IDEAS.md` (proposals #4 and #5 Tier 2).